What is ITOM? ITOM vs ITSM vs ITAM

 3. Increase Customer Satisfaction

-When your IT department’s ITOM strategy is operating correctly, clients will have a better end-user experience.
+When your IT department implements Generative AI for IT Operations or AIOps platform in its ITOM strategy, clients will have a better end-user experience.
 Consistency is important.
 So, any interruptions in service are bound to impact customer satisfaction levels negatively.
 And, as was mentioned above, consumers know they have options and won’t continue to patronize businesses that let them down.
-ITOM will give your IT team the tools to manage availability and capacity performance.
+Generative AI for IT Operations will give your IT team the tools to manage availability and capacity performance.

 Are you interested in increasing employee productivity?
 ITOM is one way to accomplish this.
 Leveraging ITOM, your company can maintain a well-performing help desk that can resolve workers’ problems sooner rather than later.
 Only the most serious of issues will be referred to the IT team while other issues will be directed to the help desk or service desk.
 This will boost productivity.